Fire Regulations in Care Homes – What you should know

 Due to this responsibility for the safety of the people in your care home, you should understand any necessary fire regulations.

 Fire regulations come into two separate categories.
-Regulations that apply to domestic buildings and those that affect commercial buildings.
+Regulations that apply to domestic buildings and those that effect commercial buildings.
 Domestic regulations cover addresses of residential property.

 Now, whilst care homes could be viewed as a residence they are in fact covered by commercial regulations.